 The 1948 Charleston County Fair opened on Monday, November 1 and closed on Saturday, November 6, 1948.
 A 4:30 PM flag raising ceremony opened the fair on Monday afternoon and featured a platoon of Marines and color bearers from a local Marine detachment.
 The bugler for the opening was Sergeant K. R. Clark and retreat was held by the Marines at sundown each day with the bugle calls being broadcasted to all parts of the fairgrounds.
-Accompanying the officials of the fair, at the opening ceremony, were

-General Charles P. Summerall, President of The Citadel, Charleston Mayor William McG.
-Morrison and State Senator Oliver T. Wallace.
-Prior to the fair opening day, a strip of land measuring twenty feet wide and six hundred feet long was added to the fairgrounds property.
-Fill dirt was brought in and covered a strip of marshland located just south of the main fair building.
-The Garden Club of CHARLESTON AGRICULTURAL & INDUSTRIAL Charleston, which was assisted by several other community FAIR clubs, decorated the main exhibit building.
-There were four OPEN TONIGHT ALL THIS WEEK Sensational Free Acts communities that displayed vegetables, grains, processed foods EACH AFTERNOON AND NIGHT and other product and they were Ladson, Mount Pleasant, Agriculture-Industrial-school-Poultry-Livestock & Home Exhibits John's Island and Wadmalaw Island.
-There were also individual John's Island and vvadmalaw Island.
-There were also individual farm exhibits by Bryan Walpole and Mrs. M. W. Hamilton, of ALL SHOWS AND RIDES CUT IN HALF John's Island, and Glenn Kinsey, of Snee Farm.
-Mr. Frampton FROM I TO 7 P. M. announced that the cash prizes that were to be awarded at the ON THE MIDWAY 27--27 fair would be increased for this year.
-The top winner was WORLD'S BEST MIDWAY awarded a blue banner and \$125, the second, a red banner and \$100, and third place, a vellow banner and \$75.
+Accompanying the officials of the fair, at the opening ceremony, were just south of the main fair building.
+The Garden Club of Charleston, which was assisted by several other community clubs, decorated the main exhibit building.
+There were four communities that displayed vegetables, grains, processed foods and other product and they were Ladson, Mount Pleasant, John's Island and Wadmalaw Island.
+There were also individual farm exhibits by Bryan Walpole and Mrs. M. W. Hamilton, of John's Island, and Glenn Kinsey, of Snee Farm.
+Mr. Frampton announced that the cash prizes that were to be awarded at the fair would be increased for this year.
+The top winner was awarded a blue banner and \$125, the second, a red banner and \$100, and third place, a yellow banner and \$75.
 No entrance fees were charged for the agricultural entries and all entries were guaranteed \$25.
-The chance to win a hearing aid was offered at one booth and nearby a dairy bar was located with items available for purchase.
+The chance to win a hearing aid was offered at one booth and nearby a dairy bar was located with many items available for purchase.
 A realistic trading post booth manned by cowboys, advertised Edward's Department Store which was located on King Street and other locations.
 The James E. Strates Shows advertised twenty seven rides, twenty two shows and one hundred wild animals that were all brought to the Charleston fair on forty-five railroad cars.
 There were also free acts in the afternoon and hight every day.
 The usual agricultural, livestock, poultry and school domestic science displays were all in place for viewing.
 The popular calf scramble also returned and was held inside the stadium area on the playing field.
 A youth band composed of fifty county grammar school students played a concert at the calf scramble.
 The band was organized in 1946 by interested parents of the St. Andrew's area and the conductor was Patrick Joseph Leonard.
 Mr. Leonard founded the Leonard School of Music in 1945 and operated the business until 1972 when he retired and turned the school over to his son, Daniel Joseph Leonard.
 The commercial building was full of various items for the fair patrons to enjoy and radio station WCSC had set up its' headquarters in a corner booth.
 Lining the walls were displays of venetian blinds, woodcraft manufacturing, candy and many other things.
 In the mechanics line, a Willys jeep, motorcycles and numerous bicycles could be examined up close.